 It can be challenging to choose what activities you want to do when travelling in Iceland; there are just so many things to choose from!
-Hiking, soaking in the Blue Lagoon or a hot tub in one of the many local geothermal pools around the country, see an ice cave, walk on a glacier, drive on a glacier, river rafting, take a helicopter sightseeing tour and all the other things.
+Hiking, soaking in the Blue Lagoon or a hot tub in one of the many local geothermal pools around the country, see an ice cave, walk on a glacier, drive on a glacier, river rafting, take a helicopter sightseeing tour, and all the other things.
 It is hard to know where to begin to look!

 In our mind, the best place to start is to narrow it down to land, air or water?

 If you like water, you are in luck!
-Apart from the many geothermal pools (manmade and natural) dotted around the country and even snorkelling tours, you can surf AND kayak in Iceland.
+Apart from the many geothermal pools (manmade and natural) dotted around the country and even snorkeling tours, you can surf AND kayak in Iceland.
 Oh yes.

 But being Iceland, where nature regularly tries to kill you, you need to be careful.

 What do you need to know about surfing and kayaking in Iceland?